paritytech/polkadot-sdk/templates/parachain/README.md

 🔨 Use the following command to build just the `runtime`.
-There is also a `node` crate that when started can load the runtime accordingly, but the recommended way of running the template is with `Omni Node` (TODO: add link to the docs).
+There is also a `node` crate that when started can load the runtime accordingly, but the recommended way of running the template is with `Omni Node`.

 ```sh